How You Can Properly Use Conversion Rates In Your Marketing Efforts

 Higher conversion rates are often a sign of a successful business, but what is normal?
 According to research done by our friends over at Wordstream, When considering landing pages, the goal is to achieve a conversion rate of 11.45% or higher.
 This would put your landing page in the top 10%

-How To Start Increasing Your Conversion Rate Today
+How To Increase Your Conversion Rate Today!

+If you’re wondering how to increase conversion rate on your e-commerce website, social media campaign, or newsletter sign-up you’re not alone.
+So many businesses wonder where to first begin!
 You can go about increasing your conversion rate in many different ways.
 Try to set specific goals as far as raising your rates according to where you are currently, setting realistic goals as well as brainstorming various ways to get there is a good place to start.
 Some of the ways that you can increase your conversion rates are through paid advertising such as Google Ads, Facebook ads, or other various paid social media advertising.
 Another way that you can work on increasing your conversion rate is through organic marketing such as Search Engine Optimization.
 When your site is optimized for Google properly, more visitors will find your site as well as take action on your pages.